coinslab/CognitiveModelingLabWebsite/page/getting-data.md

 - [OpenNeuro](https://openneuro.org/public/datasets): For Neuroscience datasets
 - [RDatasets](https://github.com/JuliaStats/RDatasets.jl): A collection of common datasets used in all Statistical/ Machine Learning textbooks

-Once you have found a dataset, the first step in your Machine Learning programing workflow is to get the data into your work environment.
+Once you have found a dataset, the first step in your Machine Learning programing workflow is to load the data into your work environment.
 Either the dataset came with a package, or you found a dataset from a repository like the UCI Machine Learning Repository, or you already have them in your computer.
 Here we  describe how you can load the datasets in each of the mentioned scenarios.

 ## From URLs